 Pull four or five abstract line drawings from any source online, print them out, post them around the room, and have each student decide which of them best represents their personality.
 Students who migrate to the same one mingle and compare their reasons for choosing that artwork.
 Be sure to choose art that is conservative, dramatic, simple, and elaborate in order to give students distinctive choices.

 Teen Icebreaker #3: Ink Blot Gallery Walk (Fan Favorite)

 Pull six Rorschach test images from the Internet and label them A through G. Post them around the room and have students work in pairs to discuss what they see.
 Give them a recording sheet (designated A through G) so that they can jot down their observations.
 As students go to each station in the gallery walk, they will see with new eyes what their peers are seeing, and they’ll start to talk!

 I’ve put together a set of directions for each of these icebreakers for teens along with the student handouts required to make them work.
 Check out the three fresh icebreakers here.

 ELA is really my shtick.
 Are you a middle or high school English teacher?
-Want like to receive regular resource updates, tips, tricks, freebies, and an occasional meme, come join me.
+If you want to receive regular resource updates, tips, tricks, freebies, and an occasional meme, come join me.
 You’ll immediately get in your inbox a mini unit on descriptive writing.